 From Buenos Aires, domestic flights service a small airport 12 miles (20 km) from Junín de los Andes.
 Or fly from Buenos Aires to Bariloche and rent a car there.

-Eclipse lovers won’t want to miss our post about the 2019 total solar eclipse in northern Argentina.
+And don’t miss our post about seeing the 2019 total solar eclipse.

 Here’s more about travel in Argentina